jump-dev/DiffOpt.jl/README.md

 [DiffOpt.jl](https://github.com/jump-dev/DiffOpt.jl) is a package for differentiating convex optimization programs with respect to the program parameters.
-DiffOpt currently supports linear, quadratic and conic programs.
+DiffOpt currently supports linear, quadratic, and conic programs.

 ## License